Euramsia/PersonalWebsite/content/posts/Red Cross Fundraising.md

 +++
 date = "2020-08-24"
-title = "Fundraising for the Red Cross" math = "true"
+title = "Fundraising for the Red Cross (Summer 2020)" math = "true"

 +++